cloudmesh/cloudmesh-manual/docs/_sources/accounts/google/google-cloud.rst.txt

 <https://cloud.google.com/storage/docs/>`__ for more details on google
 cloud storage documentation.
 Cloudmesh currently supports `object/blob storage <https://cloud.google.com/storage/docs/how-to>`__.
-Users can follow instruction to configure google could platform described as part of this document.
+Users can follow instructions to configure the google could platform described as part of this document.